Here's how to meal plan in 5 easy steps – my simple system eliminates decision fatigue. Plus, download my free weekly meal plan template!

 STEP 3: Refer to a “master list” of recipes.

 This is key to preventing overwhelm and is a real game changer.
-I love to develop my own “master list” of recipes that I like, along with recipes I want to try.
+I love to develop my own “master list” of recipes that I like, along with recipes I want to try so that it's easier to plug recipes into the meal plan and then build your grocery list.

 I make it as plain as possible in a simple note doc on my computer that syncs to my phone so it’s always with me.
 I don’t have to worry about scrolling for endless amounts of time, and I have everything all in one place for easy reference.